UMCFS/Rules/MarketplaceRules.md

 *First, some things to define:*

-**Receipt Value** - The amount of money paid for your item from a retailer or in a private sale **BEFORE TAX OR OTHER COSTS.** If this is a restricted product, and a user is unable to provide a receipt from an __authorized__ retailer, we will base it off the current price from Micro Center.
-If also unavailable from Micro Center, staff will use their best judgement from other retailers.
+**Receipt Value** -
+From an authorized retailer: the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
+From a private party sale or non-authorized retailer: the lower value between these two sources shall be used: the actual item sale price (before tax and other costs), or the current item pricing from an authorized retailer.

 **(At) Cost** - Cost is the receipt value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.